Acacia Fraternity: History

-Acacia is the only general fraternity to be founded at Michigan.

-Symbolism
+Symbols

 The Sprig of Acacia represents immortality and is one of many Acacia symbols with roots in the Masonic Brotherhood.
 It is used by that organization during or after a funeral service, to honor a brother who has died.
 According to tradition, the symbol also reminds participants of the obligation that Masons must provide for the widow and children of their fallen brother.
 The Acacia fraternity has adopted this and other Masonic symbols, retaining them in linkage to its heritage.

 The Acacia flag was adopted in 1950.
-It consists of a vertical triband of gold-black-gold with the fraternity coat of arms on the center (or on a fess cotised sable three right triangles of the field) and the name in gold Old English lettering in an arc at the top.
+It consists of a vertical triband of gold-black-gold with the fraternity coat of arms in the center (or on a fess cotised sable three right triangles of the field) and the name in gold Old English lettering in an arc at the top.

 The main symbol and representation of Acacia occurs within a 3-4-5 (base-altitude-hypotenuse) right triangle of the first quadrant.
 This triangle holds very special significance to the fraternity and its members, symbolizing the imperfect nature of man as well as the struggle to approach an ideal, which symbolically is occasionally represented as a circle.
 Unless specified otherwise, whenever a triangle is mentioned in this article, a 3-4-5 right triangle of the first quadrant is what is meant.

-The present Acacia badge is a right triangle of the first quadrant whose sides are of the proportions 3, 4, 5, with the shortest side being the base.
+The present Acacia badge is a right triangle of the first quadrant whose sides are of the proportions three, four, and five with the shortest side being the base.
 The sides are set with twelve pearls—three on the base, four on the altitude, and five on the hypotenuse.
 The corners are set with garnets.
 Within the triangle are three small right triangles of the same proportion, outlined in gold on a black enamel background.
 The badge of Acacia as it appears today was adopted at the second Grand Council of Acacia, which was held on December 6, 1913.

-The crest of Acacia depicts a three taper candelabrum surrounded by a wreath of Acacia.
+The crest of Acacia depicts a three-taper candelabrum surrounded by a wreath of Acacia.
 Below a shield of old gold, on fess cottised sable three 3-4-5 right triangles.
 Below the shield is a blue ribbon holding the motto of the fraternity in Greek:

 ΩΦΕΛΟΥΝΤΕΣ ΑΝΘΡΩΠΟΥΣ ("Human Service" or "In Service of Humanity").
+The fraternity's pillars are Scholarship, Leadership, Brotherhood, and Philanthropy.